 Elizabeth Lawler has over twenty years experience in operations and governance.
 Previous roles include Executive Officer at the Australian School of Business at UNSW, and Company Secretary and Executive Officer at the Australian Telecommunications Users Group.

 With experience in membership, events, project management and communication at senior levels as well as board governance, Ms Lawler brings a wealth of knowledge and experience in the advocacy and not-for-profit sector to her role at ECA.

 Peter has qualifications in Law, Management and Accounting.
 He has over 30 years experience working in both the not for profit and for profit organisations in various roles in administration, finance, IT, HR and general management.
-His most recent role prior to joining ECA was a General Manager Corporate Services at the Energy & Water Ombudsman NSW.
-In his current role Peter is responsible for the management of ECA's IT, HR, Finance and Administration functions.
+His most recent role prior to joining ECA was a General Manager Corporate Services at the Energy and Water Ombudsman of NSW.
+In his current role Peter is responsible for the management of ECA's IT, HR, finance and administration functions.